spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 For more information, see [Scale Down](https://docs.spot.io/ocean/features/scaling-kubernetes?id=scale-down).

-The Scale Down widget shows the number of scale-down events and the number of scaled-down nodes in the selected time range.
+The Scale Down widget shows the number of scale-down events and scaled-down nodes in the selected time range.
 By monitoring these events on the Autoscaling Activity panel, you can track how your cluster optimizes resources and reduces costs.

 #### Revert to Spots